Autism Therapy

 Let Us Be A Resource For You On Your ASD Journey

-If you or your child could benefit from autism therapy, Rocky Mountain Counseling can help.
+If you or your child could benefit from autism therapy, Rocky Mountain Counseling Collective in Denver can help.
 Call 720-252-0345 or email today to set up an appointment at our Denver practice.
 In your free 30-minute phone consultation, we can answer questions and set up an initial meeting to discuss the benefits of neurodivergent counseling and working with an autism counselor.

 We offer our autism therapy services in-home/in-community, along with in-person visits at our offices or telehealth.
 Be advised that autism therapy services at our practice are not eligible for private health insurance—we accept private pay or Medicaid (DD/SLS waivers) for payment.